felipepasquali/MachineLearning/README.md

 To view the notebooks:
 1. Go to the Jupyter Noteboks online viewer: https://nbviewer.jupyter.org/
-2. Paste the link to the ipynb.
+2. Paste the github link to the ipynb.